Oral Sex - Questions and Answers

 WHAT PART DOES COMMUNICATION PLAY DURING ORAL SEX?

 It’s been said many times before: people need to find a way to communicate with each other in order to enhance their sexual experience.
 It’s certainly true during oral sex.
 The receiving partner needs to let the giving partner know what feels best.
-Acknowledging at the beginning that making adjustments is normal and fun will be helpful and less damaging to one’s self-esteem.
+Acknowledging at the beginning that making adjustments is normal and fun will be helpful.
 You might find that saying what feels good works well, or you might prefer not to speak but rather to indicate your likes and dislikes in other ways.
-This could include making sounds or using your hands to help guide move the person to another place on your body.
+This could include making sounds or using your hands to help guide or move the person to another place on your body.

 ORGASM AND WOMEN

-Sex surveys of women report that most achieve orgasm more easily from oral or manual stimulation rather than during vaginal intercourse.
+Sex surveys of women report that most achieve orgasm more easily from oral or manual stimulation rather than during penetrative intercourse.
 Because the tongue is soft, warm and lubricated, a woman may find that this provides such intense stimulation that it becomes the best means for achieving orgasm.
 Each person is unique.
 For some women, oral sex will become part of a sexual repertoire.
 For others, it will become the primary sexual behavior of choice.

 ARE THERE RISKS ASSOCIATED WITH ORAL GENITAL CONTACT?